Table of Contents

 Platform Automatic Laser Welding Machine

 The platform automatic laser welding machine features an XYZ-axis platform for precise movement and high positioning accuracy, accommodating workpieces of various sizes.
 Its HD LCD control panel allows intuitive operation, parameter storage, and one-key recall.
 Multi-mode control, including panel operation, APP control, and remote diagnostics, makes it easy to operate.
-With a compact, all-in-one design, this fiber laser welding machine integrates seamlessly with automated platforms, ideal for medium-to-small batch standardized production.
+With a compact, all-in-one design, this fiber laser welding machine integrates seamlessly with automated platforms, making it ideal for medium- to small-batch standardized production.

 - Power Range: 1100W / 1500W / 2000W